Scaramir/maxlight/README.md

 - [ ] Gamma-correction value shift and matched gamma-values for glasses with blue-filters and display night modes
 - [x] (Think about image compression)
 - [ ] lower gpu-usage: don't send unnecessary large copies multiple times through BUS per frame
+- [ ] Turn the onsole application into a nice UI after the bachelor's thesis.